jondarrer/vscode-rego-test-runner/README.md

 - Automatic test discovery upon activation
 - Manually discover tests via the Refresh Tests feature
+- Watch tests - all tests, all tests within a file, and indiviual tests
 - Run all tests within a file
 - Run tests individually
 - Run individual tests directly from within the test file